Skip to main content

 Misconception: Joomla is not user-friendly

-In this short series of blog articles I'm going to talk about the misconceptions I've heard about Joomla in recent years.
-I try to assume the power of Joomla itself but will not be able to avoid making a comparison with other systems.
+In this short series of blog articles, I am going to talk about the misconceptions I have heard about Joomla in recent years.
+I will try to start from the strength of Joomla itself but will not be able to avoid making a comparison with other systems.

-In this series I started with security and now I'm going to look at the usability of Joomla.
+In this series, I started with security and now I am going to look at the user-friendliness of Joomla.

-The first time you install a Joomla website you will be overloaded with features you do not know what to do with it.
-Components, modules, plugins, languages, templates ...
-I certainly don't want to say that Joomla is easy to learn.
-Especially if you previously worked with another system, such as Wordpress, then the transition to Joomla takes some getting used to.
+The first time you install a Joomla website, you will be overloaded with features you don't know what to do with.
+Components, modules, plugins, languages, templates...
+I certainly do not want to say that Joomla is easy to learn.
+Especially if you have previously worked with another system, such as Wordpress, the switch to Joomla takes some getting used to.

 The versatility of Joomla.

-The power of Joomla puts it in the versatility.
-There is no one-size-fits-all concept and Joomla provides many features without you having to install separate plugins.
-This prevents a lot of searching, trying plugins, keeping all plugins up to date, etc. Some of the features that are included by default are:
+The strength of Joomla puts it in its versatility.
+There is no one-size-fits-all concept and Joomla provides many features without you having to install separate plugins for them.
+This avoids a lot of searching, trying out plugins, keeping all plugins up-to-date, etc. Some of the functions included by default are:

 1) Install as few extensions as possible.

-Joomla is already complete enough on its own.
-Of course you can not avoid it when it comes to a good backup component or advanced module management but many extensions are unnecessary and with some logic you can also achieve without installing anything extra.
+Joomla is complete enough on its own.
+Of course, you can't avoid it when it comes to a good backup component or advanced module management but many extensions are superfluous and, with some logic, you can also achieve them without installing anything extra.

 2) Remove an extension when you no longer use it.

-Too often I come across websites with both Virtuemart and Hikashop installed with one of the 2 no longer used.
+Too often I come across websites with both Virtuemart and Hikashop installed with one of the two no longer in use.
 Remove the extension and avoid confusion and careless mistakes!

 3) Adjust the editor.